Skip to main content

 yarn.node-labels.am.default-node-label-expression: 'CORE'

-This is not necessarily related to Spot, but An alternative to BP 4.2.2 is to reserve core nodes for only application masters/spark drivers.
+This is not necessarily related to Spot, but an alternative to the previous section is to reserve core nodes for only application masters/spark drivers.
 This means tasks spawned from executors or AMs will only run on the task nodes.
 The approach keeps the “CORE” label for core nodes and specifies it as exclusive=true.
 This means that containers will only be allocated to CORE nodes when it matches the node partition during job submission.
 By default, EMR will set AM=Core and as long as users are not specifying node label = core, all containers will run on task.

 Add EMR step during EMR provisioning: